sanderlacerda/django-account-balances/README.md

 Installation
 ------------

-TODO: make available on pypi for pip installation.
+Install with:

+    pip install django-account-balances

+Then add `accounts` to your `INSTALLED_APPS` and run

+    ./manage migrate accounts

-You should set-up a cronjob that calls:
+Finally, set-up a daily cronjob that calls:

     ./manage.py close_expired_accounts